Temporal structures of the X-ray photoemission problem: Summary of findings

-In lieu of Wilson's momentum space approach, our study is based on the equivalent real space formulation called eNRG \cite{2022FeO075129}.
-The latter is more flexible because its construction involves three dimensionless parameters, instead of two: the \emph{discretization} parameter, a real number $\lambda>1$ that corresponds to Wilson's $\Lambda$; the \emph{sliding} parameter, a real number $1\ge \theta\ge -1$ that corresponds to $z$ in NRG parlance \cite{oliveira1994}; and the \emph{offset}, a natural number $\zeta$.
+Our study builds upon the real space formulation known as eNRG \cite{2022FeO075129} instead of Wilson's momentum space approach.
+This formulation is more flexible as it incorporates three dimensionless parameters rather than two: the \emph{discretization} parameter, a real number $\lambda>1$ that corresponds to Wilson's $\Lambda$; the \emph{twist}, a real number $1\ge \theta\ge -1$ that corresponds to $z$ in NRG parlance \cite{oliveira1994}; and the \emph{offset}, a natural number $\zeta$.

 Subtraction of the reference fidelities from the output of an eNRG run with specific $\lambda$, $\theta$, and $\zeta$ determines the absolute deviations, which fluctuate and can be relatively large.
 Our problem, then, is to purge the calculated fidelities from these artifacts of the discretization.